FeodalherreN/cristy/README.md

 npm run start
 ```

-Install MongoDB and create database called 'cristy'.
+## Database

+Setup a dynamodb table in AWS called 'entities' and make sure to set environment variables for AWS.

 ## Usage

-Set the required settings in settings collection in the database.
-The settings collection will be created upon first start.
+Set the required settings in config.json file in the root of the project.
 After that you can simply call https://localhost:3000/suburl/parameter which will be translated to https://settings.baseUrl/suburl/parameter.

 ## Contributing